BREAKING

 Neil BaruaPresident and Chief Executive Officer

 Before discussing execution in the quarter, I want to take a step back and talk about our transformation and my optimism for the road ahead.
 Every transformation has an important turning the corner phase where the end goal is still ahead, but you start to see collective forward momentum across the most important elements of the transformation.
 This is where PTC sits today.
-We see it clearly in the following ways.
-Number 1 accelerating Onyx roadmap releases 2 record deferred ARR under contract 3 higher seller productivity 4 customer commitments that are strategic and increasingly span the full lifecycle and five Consistent customer feedback that are Intelligent product lifecycle vision resonates with what they need.
+We see it clearly in the following ways: number one, accelerating product road map releases; two, record deferred ARR under contract; three, higher seller productivity; four, customer commitments that are strategic and increasingly span the full life cycle; and five, consistent customer feedback that our Intelligent Product Lifecycle vision resonates with what they need.

 Jennifer DiRicoExecutive Vice President and Chief Financial Officer

-For Q2 26, we are guiding free cash flow of 310 $315 million including Kepware and Thing Works for the full quarter, which absorbs approximately $5 million of divestiture costs.
-Our business as currently constituted remains on track to deliver approximately $1 billion of free cash flow in fiscal 26 related to the Kepware and ThingWorx transaction.
-We still expect approximately $160 million of total cash outflows this year, which are not expected to recur in future years and will continue to provide visibility to these outflows in our reporting and guidance.
-When the transaction closes, we will update our guidance and I’ll host a call to take you through the changes.
+Related to the Kepware and ThingWorx transaction, we still expect approximately $160 million of total cash outflows this year, which are not expected to recur in future years. and we’ll continue to provide visibility to these outflows in our reporting and guidance.
+When the transaction closes, we will update our guidance, and I’ll host a call to take you through the changes.

 Question & Answers